guidoerfen/miniature-component/DIAGRAM.md

 They just were adopted from the average
 [component diagram](https://en.wikipedia.org/wiki/Component_diagram)
-notation and since these components are globally accessible singletons they do not mean then components must implement a certain interface.
+notation and since these components are globally accessible singletons they do not mean that components must implement a certain interface.
-(Rather the return type hint should be an interface.)
+*(Rather the return type hint should be an interface.
+Of course if you want to keep Componts interchangeable the component classes should implement an interface.)*

-[The wiring](#wiring-yaml)<!-- @IGNORE PREVIOUS: anchor --> is the contract here:
+[The wiring](#wiring-yaml)<!-- @IGNORE PREVIOUS: anchor --> is the way more heavyweight contract here:
-The permission of a certain method to access a certain container method.
+Each wiring is a permission of a certain method to access a certain container method.
 The method-call arrows illustrate which accesses are granted.
 As far as the accesses between components are concerend the grant/method-call arrows illustrate how the interfaces between them are released.